2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/integrate-angular-development.md

 [!include[](~/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .spa-all { visibility: visible; } </style>

-This explains how to best integrate Angular development in Dnn so you can enjoy hot-reloading while developing, and still use DNN/2sxc Endpoints at the same time.
+This explains how to best integrate Angular development in Dnn so you can enjoy hot-reloading while developing, and still use Dnn/2sxc Endpoints at the same time.
 Note that you can find a working demo of this in the [Template Angular App](xref:JsCode.Angular.TemplateApp).

 ## Goals of the Runtime Integration

 1. The Angular App can be developed using best-practices incl. partial loading and hashed files
-1. We can see the dev-build in DNN in real-time
+1. We can see the dev-build in Dnn in real-time
-1. The dev-build can access DNN endpoints as if it were running in production
+1. The dev-build can access Dnn endpoints as if it were running in production
-1. Hot-reload works, so saving files automatically reloads the DNN page
+1. Hot-reload works, so saving files automatically reloads the Dnn page

 ## Implementation

-The Template App is installed in DNN and we have the full copy of it on our local dev environment.
+The Template App is installed in Dnn and we have the full copy of it on our local dev environment.
 Dev-server will run on `localhost:4200`.
 The way it's integrated in the template app is that the main file `_AngularApp.cshtml` has some code like this:

 ```razor
 @inherits ToSic.Sxc.Dnn.RazorComponent